-The HACN shall deny participation in the FSS program to a family that does not meet the requirements of the Family Selection Procedures described in Section 8C of this document.
+The HACN shall deny participation in the FSS program to a family that does not meet the requirements of the Family Selection Procedures described in Section G3 of this Action Plan.

 Families denied participation in the FSS program may request an Informal Hearing to determine whether the decision was made in accordance with HUD regulations and the guidelines in this plan.
-The request for an Informal Hearing must be made in writing (or verbally if writing is not possible) within fourteen (14) calendar days of the date of notification of the decision to deny participation.
+The request for an Informal Hearing must be made in writing within 14 calendar days of the date of notification of the decision to deny participation.